Access managed services using Private Service Connect

 If the endpoint has a namespace configured, see Configure a Service Directory DNS zone.

-If the endpoint does not have a namespace configured, see Register a Private Service Connect endpoint with Service Directory.
+If the endpoint does not have a namespace configured, see Register an endpoint with Service Directory.

 If you prefer to manually configure DNS, see Configure DNS manually.